Pietro Fittipaldi: IndyCar career

+On 23 October 2023, Rahal Letterman Lanigan Racing announced Fittipaldi would drive the No. 30 Honda for the 2024 IndyCar Series.
+At the opening round of the season, the 2024 Firestone Grand Prix of St. Petersburg, he finished thirteenth, his best result of the season.

-Formula One
+Formula One career

 In October 2014, Fittipaldi was one of four drivers to be invited to test for the Ferrari Driver Academy.
 He first tested a Formula One car on 27 November 2018 during the post-season test at the Yas Marina Circuit, driving for Haas.

+Haas reserve driver (2019–present)

 In November 2018, the Haas F1 Team confirmed Pietro Fittipaldi as its official 2019 test driver.
 Haas announced that the Brazilian would test the car at the first pre-season test at Barcelona in February 2019.
 In April 2019 Fittipaldi took part in the 2019 Bahrain Young Driver Test, before then making an appearance at the mid-season test at Catalunya.

 On 30 November 2020, it was announced that Fittipaldi would race for Haas in the 2020 Sakhir Grand Prix, replacing the injured Romain Grosjean who was hospitalised after an accident at the 2020 Bahrain Grand Prix in which he suffered burns to his hands and ankles.
 This made him the first grandson of a Formula One driver to become a Formula One driver himself.
-Fittipaldi started his debut Grand Prix in last and finished the race 17th, the last of the remaining drivers.
+Fittipaldi started his debut Grand Prix in last and finished the race seventeenth, the last of the remaining drivers.
 Haas team principal Guenther Steiner commented on Fittipaldi's debut "I think Pietro did a great job, considering he drove the car for the last time a year ago".
 Fittipaldi remarked that it is difficult for a driver to make it to Formula One, and he was glad to have finished his first race.